matthias-reis/carda-gatsby/content/articles/2023/03/give-up-to-failure.md

   Up To Failure songwriter and singer Mark.
 Read my interview with him and his band mate Krzysiek about their album "Cocoon".'
 excerpt: I had an inspiring chat with Mark and Krzysiek from Give Up To Failure.
-  The five musicians from Wrocław, Poland, deliver great post-music influenced by several fascinating genres.
+  The band of five from Wrocław, Poland, delivers great post-music influenced by several fascinating genres.
 Their current album, "Cocoon", is about love, depression, self-destruction, insomnia, crying for help, and trying to find yourself and becoming a better human.
 image: https://storage.googleapis.com/cardamonchai-media/2023-03-07/give-up-to-failure-jpg-imagine-080808_0f1818_1024_768/640.webp